Visiting the Florissant Fossil Beds National Monument

 Up the spine of Colorado is the impressive Rocky Mountains.
 These purple mountains majesty stretch the length of the state and are home to all the outdoor activities you could possibly imagine: skiing, hunting, hiking, fishing, whitewater rafting, and about a million more.

 To the west of the Rocky Mountains is the Western Slope.
-This are is a combination of mesas, irrigated valleys and vast open spaces that are sparsely inhabited.
+This area is a combination of mesas, irrigated valleys and vast open spaces that are sparsely inhabited.

 Articles about Colorado

 Outside of Las Vegas is one of the largest single-site construction projects in the world – Hoover Dam.
-Completed in 1936, it was designed to provide power and water to Las Vegas and all of southern California.
-During our recent trip to Las Vegas, we stopped here on our way to the Grand Canyon.
-As …
+Completed in 1936, it was designed to …